farirpgs/fari-games/_games/charge-rpg.md

 - you like narrative focused systems
 - you like that you can play in any settings
 - you generally think that failure is more interesting than success
-- you like when your character starts competent and gradually becomes more versatile
+- you like when your character starts competent and gradually becomes more flexible
-- you liked playing Fate or any Forged in the Dark games
+- you liked playing Fate or Forged in the Dark games

-This game also brings new interesting ideas to the table:

-- A new flexible progression framework in the form of Talents which make character evolution feel great
-- A new way to represent danger and harm using gauge meters that rise and fall as pressure goes up or calms down.
-- And more...!
+[GAME_NAME] also brings new interesting ideas to the table.
+Things like a new flexible progression framework and new mechanics to make players want to interact with the world instead of saying still on the back-seat to see when is the best moment to act.

 We hope you have fun with this, because we sure had fun writing it and playing it.

-Let's see what you need to play [GAME_NAME]!
+Now, let us go over what you need to play [GAME_NAME]!

 # What You Need To Play | Power Your Story Telling